March Madness 2019: How to watch NCAA basketball tournament games live

 AT&T WatchTV ($15 or free) + CBS All Access ($6) = $21 or $6

 AT&T WatchTV is a relative newcomer to the streaming game.
 It offers a more limited number of channels compared with its competitors but is much cheaper.
 It costs $15 a month for most people, but AT&T wireless customers on qualifying plans can get it for free.
-Among the 35 channels Watch TV offers are TBS, TNT and TruTV.
+Among the 35 channels Watch TV offers is TBS.

 Sling Blue ($25) + CBS All Access ($6) = $31